samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

-finally, I add the list to the index file:
+finally, I add the list to the index.html file:
        <tbody>

            {% for item in data %}